Kodungallur Sree Kurumba Bhagavathy Temple: Bharani festival

-The Bharani festival at the Kodungallur Bhagawati temple is one of the major festivals of Kerala.
-It is a month of festivities from the Bharani asterism in the month of Kumbham to 7 days after the Bharani asterism in the month of Meenam.
-It normally falls between the months of March and April.
-The festival usually starts with a ritual called 'Kozhikkallu moodal' which involves giving cocks over red clothes.
-In olden days this involve sacrifice of cocks and shedding of their blood, which forms an important feature of this temple.
-The members of the "Kodungallur Bhagavathy Veedu" are allowed to participate in this ritual.
-It is to appease the goddess Kali and her demons.
+The Bharani festival begins with the 'Kozhikkallu moodal,' in which a rooster is sacrificed.
 'Kavu Theendal' sometimes called as 'Kavu Pookal' is another major part of the festival.
-Bhadrakali being the patron of the royal family of Cranganore, the raja of Kodungallur plays an active part in the celebrations.
-Standing upon a platform built around a banyan tree, the Raja spreads out a silken parasol soon after the door of the Devi shrine is opened.
+Bhadrakali being the patron of the royal family of Kodungallur, the raja of Kodungallur plays an active part in the celebrations.
+The Raja standing upon a platform built around a banyan tree, the Raja spreads out a silken parasol soon after the door of the Devi shrine is opened.
 This gesture represents a permission given for all castes to enter the precincts of the temple for worship.
 Devotees run round the temple three times with sticks in their hands, before entering the shrine.
 The ritual commemorates the slaying of the demon Daruka, and the sticks are said to be substitutes for the swords and other weapons used for the ritual in the past.

 During this ritual, Vellichapads, (oracles of the goddess), dressed as the goddess and said to be possessed by her, run around the temple in a frenzied trance state, waving their sickle-shaped swords in the air while the members of their retinue offer reverence over the inner quadrangle of the temple.
 They yell out lewd, bawdy, abusive cries at the goddess, which is said to please her.
 This is followed by a purification ceremony the next day.

 'Chandanapoti Charthal or Thrichandanacharthu pooja' is another festival, involving smearing the image with sandalwood paste.

 Thalappoli festival

 The Thalappoli festival is in the month of Makaram (January–February).
 The four-day Thalappoli commences from the evening of Makara Sankranthi with religious rituals.
 Big procession headed by richly caparisoned elephants are taken out to the accompaniment of Pancha Vadyam, Paancari, Paandi, etc. It is celebrated by all sections of people of Kodungalloor and adjacent areas.
-The first day of Thalappoli consists of many offerings to goddess. "souseeni" as it is called among the kudumbi community is one among them.
+The first day of Thalappoli belongs the Konkan puthri Kannaki Devi's descendants called KUDUMBI.
+The pooja consists of many offerings to goddess.
+"Suvasini/Suhasini pooja" as it is conducted by the KUDUMBI community people do poojas for Kudumbini.
 This is basically mixing riceflakes with jaggery and coconut, later on this is shared among the devotees around.